wgenemorgan/github-basics-codeU/README.md

 You should see a modal that lets you select your destination organization.
 Usually you'll want to fork to your personal profile.

 Once you've forked the repo, you can clone your fork of it.
-Cloning sets up the `master` branch automatically ("branches" are basically namespaces for sets of changes in the source code).
+Cloning sets up the `master` branch automatically ("branches" are basically named sets of changes in the source code).
 You can pull in changes from your fork with a simple `git pull`; if you'd like to pull in changes from the canonical version, you can track changes there, too – just add it as a remote:

 ```bash
 git remote add upstream git@github.com:[organization]/[repo].git